Let's look at an example of a $100 order going through a Carro retailer.

 This leaves the retailer with $30 of the sale.

-Carro's 5% is accounted for as 2.5% from each both brands, but at the end of the retailer's Shopify billing cycle, Carro charges its 5% to the retailer, which in this case is $5 (this can be reported as one charge or broken down into line items for bookkeeping).
+At the end of the Shopify billing cycle, Carro's 5% is paid by the retailer at the end of the billing cycle, which in this case is $5 (this can be reported as one charge or broken down into line items for bookkeeping).

 This leaves the retailer with $25, the supplier $70, and Carro 5$.